shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Academic Awards/Achievements
-2016 First winner in Open Source on Azure Hackathon Microsoft and Govt. of Telangana 2016 Udacity Android Developer Nanodegree program Tata Trusts & Google Scholarship 2015 Letter of Appreciation MEC Referral Challenge Phase 1 Spring, Microsoft Research 2015 Certificate of Appreciation for organizing and supporting Microsoft Women in Tech 2011 Distinction in the senior division Royal Australian Chemistry Quiz
+- First winner in Open Source on Azure Hackathon organized by *Microsoft* in collaboration with *Govt. of Telangana* at Hyderabad in 2016
+- Received Scholarship for Udacity Android Developer Nanodegree program from *Tata Trusts & Google* in 2016
+- Letter of Appreciation for MEC Referral Challenge Phase 1 Spring by *Microsoft Research* in 2015
+- Certificate of Appreciation for organizing and supporting *Microsoft Women in Tech* in 2015
+- Distinction in the Senior Division of *Royal Australian Chemistry Quiz* in 2011

 ## Extra-Curricular Activities